zenobiopereira/phoneShopMA/README.md

 # Phone Shop App

-## This phone shop app got a mock api Wich generate random numbers for it onw's use
+* ### This phone shop app got a mock api which generate random numbers for its own use.

+## Remember:
-### Remember: the api doesn't respond for build purpouses, just for the dev mode.
+### the api doesn't respond for build purpouses, just for the dev mode.

 ## How to run dev mode
----

 * $ npm install
 * $ npm start